flaviocopes/nextjs-handbook/README.md

 What we can do instead is separating all the Moment code in a **separate bundle**.

 How?
-Instead of importing Moment at the component level, we perform an async import inside `getInitialProps`, and we calculate the value to send to the component.
+Instead of importing Moment%20at%20the component level, we perform an async import inside `getInitialProps`, and we calculate the value to send to the component.
 Remember that we can't return complex objects inside the `getInitialProps()` returned object, so we calculate the date inside it:

 ```js